awsdocs/amazon-redshift-developer-guide/doc_source/advisor-recommendations.md

 ```

 For additional information about choosing the best sort style, see the AWS Big Data Blog post [Amazon Redshift Engineering's Advanced Table Design Playbook: Compound and Interleaved Sort Keys](https://aws.amazon.com/blogs/big-data/amazon-redshift-engineerings-advanced-table-design-playbook-compound-and-interleaved-sort-keys/)\.

+## Alter Distribution Keys on Tables<a name="alter-diststyle-distkey-recommendation"></a>

+Amazon Redshift distributes table rows throughout the cluster according to the table distribution style\.
+Tables with KEY distribution require a column as the distribution key \(DISTKEY\)\.
+A table row is assigned to a node slice of a cluster based on its DISTKEY column value\.

+An appropriate DISTKEY places a similar number of rows on each node slice and is frequently referenced in join conditions\.
+An optimized join occurs when tables are joined on their DISTKEY columns, accelerating query performance\.

+**Analysis**

+Advisor analyzes your cluster’s workload to identify the most appropriate distribution key for the tables that can significantly benefit from a KEY distribution style\.

+**Recommendation**

+Advisor provides [ALTER TABLE](r_ALTER_TABLE.md) statements that alter the DISTSTYLE and DISTKEY of a table based on its analysis\.
+To realize a significant performance benefit, all SQL statements within a recommendation group must be implemented\.

+Redistributing a large table with ALTER TABLE consumes cluster resources and requires temporary table locks at various times\.
+Implement each recommendation group when other cluster workload is light\.
+More details on optimizing table distribution properties can be found in the [Amazon Redshift Engineering's Advanced Table Design Playbook: Distribution Styles and Distribution Keys](https://aws.amazon.com/blogs/big-data/amazon-redshift-engineerings-advanced-table-design-playbook-distribution-styles-and-distribution-keys/)\.

+For more information about ALTER DISTSYLE and DISTKEY, see [ALTER TABLE](r_ALTER_TABLE.md)\.

+**Note**
+Currently, Advisor recommendations are only generated for tables without sort keys\.
+The absence of recommendations does not necessarily imply that the current distribution styles are the most appropriate\.
+Instead, Advisor refrains from recommendations when there is not enough data or the expected benefit of redistribution is small\.
+Advisor recommendations apply to a particular table and don't necessarily apply to a table that contains a column with the same name\.
+Tables that share a column name can still have different characteristics for those columns unless data inside the tables is the same\.
+If you see recommendations for staging tables that are created or dropped by ETL jobs, modify your ETL processes to use the Advisor recommended distribution keys\.